wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/technical ques/max sequence of the poker card.md

 **Approach:**
 - Try every possible starting card, for each card find all the cards with the same suit/rank that hasn't been used yet
-- Recursively explore each va
+- Recursively explore each valid next card and continue the sequence from there
+- Use dfs with backtracking meaning to fully explore one path, then backtrack by putting the card down and trying other possibilities

 **Code:**